fastlane/docs/docs/generated/actions/register_devices.md

 > This will register iOS/Mac devices with the Developer Portal so that you can include them in your provisioning profiles.<br>This is an optimistic action, in that it will only ever add new devices to the member center, and never remove devices.
-If a device which has already been registered within the member center is not passed to this action, it will be left alone in the member center and continue to work.<br>The action will connect to the Apple Developer Portal using the username you specified in your `Appfile` with `apple_id`, but you can override it using the `username` option, or by setting the env variable `ENV['DELIVER_USER']`.
+If a device which has already been registered within the member center is not passed to this action, it will be left alone in the member center and continue to work.<br>The action will connect to the Apple Developer Portal using the username you specified in your `Appfile` with `apple_id`, but you can override it using the `username` option, or by setting the env variable `ENV['DELIVER_USER']`.<br>When using `devices_file`, blank lines and lines starting with `#` are ignored, so you can group devices, add notes, or comment out a device row without removing it.

 register_devices ||